ranaroussi/qtpylib/README.rst

 Legal Stuff
 ===========

-QTPy-Lib is distributed under the **GNU Lesser General Public License v3.0**.
+QTPyLib is distributed under the **GNU Lesser General Public License v3.0**.
 See the `LICENSE.txt <./LICENSE.txt>`__ file in the release for details.
-QTPy-Lib is not a product of Interactive Brokers, nor is it affiliated with Interactive Brokers.
+QTPyLib is not a product of Interactive Brokers, nor is it affiliated with Interactive Brokers.

 You can find other examples in the qtpylib/examples directory.